-Paper stock sold under the grade names appearing in SECTION VI shall conform to those grading definitions.
+Paper stock which is sold under the grade names appearing in the paper stock section of the ISRI Scrap Specifications Circular shall conform to those grading definitions.

-3. Baling
+3. Packing

-Each bale must be secured with a sufficient number of bale ties drawn tight to ensure a satisfactory delivery.
+Each unit must be sufficiently secured to ensure a satisfactory delivery.